aidando73/hello-swe-bench/README.md

   --env FIREWORKS_API_KEY=$FIREWORKS_API_KEY
 ```

-- Run the agent, giving it the issue number or url you want solved (ensuring that the api key has access to that repo)
+- Run the agent, giving it the issue url you want solved (ensuring that the api key has access to that repo)

 ```bash
 python3 agent.py \